openobserve/openobserve-docs/docs/docs/user-guide/functions/index.md

 There are also inbuilt query functions like match_all, match_all_ignore_case which can be used for full text search based on users settings for stream or default settings.Please refer [SQL functions reference](../../functions.md) for complete list of inbuilt functions.

 To navigate to functions in ZincObserve , select preferred organization using organization selection control, then click on `Functions` menu , which will take one to  functions list screen.
-The screen lists all (ingest time & query type) the functions for selected organization.
+The screen lists all the functions for selected organization.

 <kbd>
 ![Functions](./images/functions_list.jpg)